SergeyMi37/fastapi-postgres-demo/README.md

-# FastAPI demo with InterSystems IRIS using SQLAlchemy
+# FastAPI demo with Postgres using SQLAlchemy

-This is a simplest demo of FastAPI on IRIS using SQLAlchemy
+This is a simplest demo of FastAPI on Postgres using SQLAlchemy

 ## Using